Registration Regulations

 2.6 Any appeal against a decision in this matter will be conducted through the established University procedures.
 In certain circumstances, the institution may have to refer cases to the relevant statutory body.

-2.7 All Professionally qualifying programmes at QMU have a requirement for students to be screened through the Protection of Vulnerable Groups (PVG) process, via Disclosure Scotland.
+2.7 All professionally qualifying programmes at QMU have a requirement for students to be screened through the Protection of Vulnerable Groups (PVG) process, via Disclosure Scotland.
 The Protecting Vulnerable Groups (PVG) Scheme delivers on the provisions outlined in the Protection of Vulnerable Groups (PVG) (Scotland) Act 2007.

 Below is a list of the QMU programmes which require a Disclosure Scotland check.
 The type of check will be determined on application and will be undertaken after an offer to study at the University has been made.